 around each other.
 How else was people supposed to know what to sing along with? :)

 Out with the old- in with the new!
 The new invention of the Opera surely had something to do with the popularity of major and minor modes as well: People had to know when to laugh and when to cry! :)

-combining the old melodies made from the older "church" modes with minor chords, just didn't sound so good.
+But combining the older melodies made from the "church" modes with minor chords, just didn't sound so good.

 This is where the name "harmonic" minor comes from.
-The minor scale used for harmonizing the melodies.
+The minor scale used to harmonize the melodies.

-And by raising the 7th step in a minor scale you also get this feeling of a really strong pull back to the first (or last) note - and in this way you get a stronger sense of tonality- or a tonal center.
+And by raising the 7th step in a minor scale you also get this feeling of a really strong pull back to the first (or last) note - in this way you get a stronger sense of tonality- or a tonal center.

 Dec 16, 16 07:10 AM